kaityo256/uf-ruby/README.md

 Consider a square lattice of 8x8 size.
 Put stones with probability 0.5.
 The nerighboring stones are defined to be *connected*.
 We want to identify whether two stones belong to the same cluster or not.
 This is called *Percolation Problem*.
 Percolation is one of the simplest model which involves a phase transition.
 We can simulate percolation problem using a union-find tree.

-If you run the script, the number of stones are shown.
-You can see that the nerighboring stones share the same number.
+If you run the script, the labels of stones are shown.
+You can see that the nerighboring stones have the identical label.